 A breakdown of your UX project proposal sections with page numbers for easy access.

 An executive summary of the project based on your conversations with the client.
+Highlight the problem and your reason for the proposal.
+Phrase this in a way that showcases how you’re going to solve the problem.
 Use the client's own words to avoid misunderstandings.
 If their definition of the project is ambiguous, you need to clear this up before starting the proposal.

-In case you're still in the processing of showing the client that you're the best person for the job, and considering they’ve probably seen your work already, use this section to explain your unique design qualities, methodology you follow and capabilities you have, the awards to prove your worth and explain why you're the right fit for their UI-UX needs.
+In case you're still in the process of convincing the client that you're the best person for the job, use this section to explain your unique design qualities, the methodology you follow, the capabilities you have, any awards you've earned, and explain why you're the right fit for their UI-UX needs.